FGA-DIKU/EHR/paper/paper.md

 BONSAI was developed to provide an end-to-end pipeline in a modular setup, enabling flexible experimentation with EHR modeling.
 Users can easily switch between data representations, sources, normalisation strategies, and fine-tuning heads.
 Although ModernBERT is the default backbone, the framework supports alternative architectures with minimal configuration changes.
 It also includes baseline models for comparison and supports deployment on Microsoft Azure, a platform commonly used for working with protected health data, making it practical for working with real-world clinical data.

 # Figures
+Figure \autoref{fig:pipeline} depicts the overall pipeline of BONSAI.

 ![The BONSAI pipeline.\label{fig:pipeline}](../docs/COREBEHRT_overview_dark.jpg){width=100%}

 The figures below depict the censoring scheme for the data preprocessing, where \autoref{fig:prospective_censoring} shows the censoring scheme in a prospective setup, and \autoref{fig:post_hoc_censoring} shows the censoring scheme for the post-hoc setup.